 Immediately upon app load or exit

-Interstitials should never be shown immediately after a user clicks on an app:
+Interstitials ads should not appear immediately after a user clicks on an app:

 Or when they try to exit the app: